Acanthamoeba mauritaniensis Pussard and Pons

-3. If the cyst concentration does not exceed 2 x 106 cysts/ml adjust the suspension to that concentration.
-To adjust the concentration, centrifuge at 600 x g for 5 min and resuspend the pellet in the volume of fresh medium required to yield 2 x 106.
+2. If the cell concentration exceeds the required level do not centrifuge, but adjust the concentration to between 2 x 106 and 2 x 107cysts/ml with fresh medium.
+If the concentration is too low, centrifuge at 600 x g for 5 min and resuspend the pellet in the volume of fresh medium required to yield the desired concentration.

 *NOTE: If the DMSO solution is not prepared on ice, an exothermic reaction will occur that may precipitate certain components of the medium.

-5. Mix the cell preparation and the DMSO in equal portions.
-Thus, the final concentration will be at least 106 cysts/ml and 7.5% (v/v) DMSO.
-The equilibration time (the time between addition of DMSO and the start of the cooling cycle) should be no less than 15 min and no longer than 30 min.
+4. Mix the cell preparation and the DMSO in equal portions.
+Thus, the final concentration will be between 106 and 107 cells/ml and 7.5% (v/v) DMSO.
+The time from the mixing of the cell preparation and DMSO stock solution before the freezing process is begun should be no less than 15 min and no longer than 30 min.

-9. To establish a culture from the frozen state place an ampule in a water bath set at 35°C (2-3 min).
-Immerse the vial to a level just above the surface of the frozen material.
+8. To establish a culture from the frozen state place an ampule in a water bath set at 35°C (2-3 min).
+Immerse the vial just sufficient to cover the frozen material.
 Do not agitate the vial.